SeeAhead™ A MATHEMATICAL MODEL FOR FINANCIAL COACHING

 THE SeeAhead™ MODEL

-The modelling challenge my team and I are tackling now is this: How can we help PerfectCoaches® users acquire the habit of actively managing their retirement investment portfolio?
-PerfectCoaches is an app based on my patent (US patent 19,249,212) for habit formation.
-Any habit can be learned using the app, plus the app identifies 44 habits that are particularly useful.
-They are divided into five skills: the daily life skills of Personal Excellence, Healthy Living, and Smart Money; and the business skills of Leadership and Customer Service.
+The modelling challenge my team and I are tackling now is this: How can we help PerfectCoaches users acquire the habit of actively managing their retirement investment portfolio?
+PerfectCoaches is an app based on my patent (US patent 10,249,212) for habit formation.
+Any habit can be learned using the app, plus the app identifies 45 habits that are particularly useful.
+They are divided into five skills: the life skills of Personal Excellence, Healthy Living, and Smart Money; and the business skills of Leadership and Customer Service.
 Each skill consists of specific habits.

 In general, people don’t have well-defined habits for managing their money.
 The SmartMoney skill can change that.
-It is a soup-to-nuts prescription for sound financial planning, focused on the importance of saving.
-It consists of four habits a user can learn.
+It is a soup-to-nuts prescription for sound financial planning, focused on five specific habits a user can learn and practice every day.

 1. The Planning habit says curb discretionary spending to save 20% of your income (the 50-30-20 rule) so you can take advantage of the fact that wealth doesn’t add up year after year, it multiplies (the rule of 72)